TarsCloud/TarsDocs_en/installation/source.md

 └────┴─────────────────────────┴─────────┴─────────┴──────────┴────────┴──────┴──────────┴──────────┴──────────┴──────────┴──────────┘
 ```

 **If PM2 cannot be found, the environment variable does not take effect.
-Please execute: CentOS: source ~ /.
-Bashrc or Ubuntu: source ~ /.
-Profile first.
+Please execute: CentOS: source ~/.bashrc or Ubuntu: source ~/.profile or Mac: source ~/.bash_profile first.
 This file will be written during installation**

 - tars-node-web: Tar Web homepage service, default binding 3000 port, Source code corresponding web directory